michaelglenister/MT-PyMOL/docs/source/intro.rst

 Introduction
 ====================================

 pyMODE-TASK is a pymol plugin of MODE-TASK tool.
-MODE-TASK is a collection of opensource tools to perform Principle component analysis (PCA), Kernel PCA, Incremental PCA, Multi dimensional analysis (MDS), t-distributed Stochastic Neighbor Embedding (t-SNE) on a protien MD trajectory and, Normal mode analysis (NMA) on a protein/viral capsid with a novel coarse graining algorithm.
+MODE-TASK is a collection of open source tools to perform Principle component analysis (PCA), Kernel PCA, Incremental PCA, Multi dimensional analysis (MDS), t-distributed Stochastic Neighbor Embedding (t-SNE) on a protien MD trajectory and, Normal mode analysis (NMA) on a protein/viral capsid with a novel coarse graining algorithm.

-Kindly see the detailed documentation of MODE-TASK here
+See the detailed documentation of MODE-TASK here

 http://mode-task.readthedocs.io/en/latest/index.html